Heat pipe: History

 The general principle of heat pipes using gravity, commonly classified as two-phase thermosiphons, dates back to the steam age.
 Angier March Perkins and his son Loftus Perkins created the Perkins Tube, which achieved widespread use in locomotive boilers and working ovens.
 Capillary-based heat pipes were first suggested by R. S. Gaugler of General Motors in 1942, who patented the idea, but did not develop it.

 George Grover independently developed capillary-based heat pipes at Los Alamos National Laboratory in 1963; his patent of that year was the first to use the term "heat pipe", and he is often referred to as "the inventor of the heat pipe".
 He noted in his notebook:

 Such a closed system, requiring no external pumps, may be of particular interest in space reactors in moving heat from the reactor core to a radiating system.
 In the absence of gravity, the forces must only be such as to overcome the capillary and the drag of the returning vapor through its channels.

-Grover's suggestion was taken up by NASA, which led heat-pipe development in the 1960s, particularly regarding applications to and reliability in space flight.
+Grover's suggestion was taken up by NASA, which led heat-pipe development in the 1960s, particularly regarding applications to aid reliability in space flight.
 This was understandable given the low weight, high heat flux, and zero power draw of heat pipes, and that they would not be adversely affected by a zero gravity environment.